buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Reset:** | none |
 | **Effect:** | like the spell Meteor Swarm.
 DC 28 |

->> Tups and the trap: In this example I bring you the old-school approach when traps were presumed to exist.
+>> **Tups and the trap**: In this example I bring you the old-school approach when traps were presumed to exist.
 Nothing prevents the Narrator from allowing Survival or Disable Device checks.
 I can only say that this approach is more engaging.

 *Narrator*: a 3-meter wide corridor leads north, into darkness.